iilei/terraform-provider-idgen/README.rst

     value = data.idgen_templated.example.id
   }

-  # yields: "0q-zozif-zapuf-rXK-s004dev"
+  # yields: "0q-zozif-zapuf-rXK-s004-dev"

 Random Word Generation
 ~~~~~~~~~~~~~~~~~~~~~~

-Picks a word based on seed and wordlist.
+Picks a word based on ``seed`` and ``wordlist``.
+The default word list is intentionally kept short and will not be extended further.

 .. code-block:: hcl